uboslinux/ubos-docs/sphinx/developers/understanding/backup.rst

      "retentionbucket" : "name"

   Each of the AppConfigurationItems with these two fields will be backed up.
-All other AppConfiguration items will be ignored.
+All other AppConfiguration items will be ignored for the purposes of backup.

 * The actual backup performed depends on the type of AppConfigurationItem.
 For example, a MySQL database will be dumped, and the resulting dump will be backed up.